Operation Border Stone: Implementation

 False border crossings were constructed in the areas of Aš, Cheb, Mariánské Lázně, Chodský Újezd, Domažlice, Kdyně, and Všeruby.
 The false crossings consisted of signs, border stones, administrative buildings, and guardhouses.
 Similar arrangements had been used by the Gestapo of Nazi Germany and the NKVD of the Soviet Union.

 The StB used the fake border crossings to catch and arrest would-be refugees who believed they had crossed into the safety of West Germany.
 In many cases, the victims had been encouraged to flee the country by undercover StB agents posing as members of the underground anti-communist opposition.
 At the fake border post, the refugees were introduced to another StB agent posing as a smuggler or a bribed border guard, who offered to lead the refugees into the forest and across the border at night in exchange for payment.
 After crossing the fake border, refugees were welcomed and interviewed by supposed agents of the US Counter Intelligence Corps.
 In these interviews the refugees were asked about their connections to and knowledge of the anti-communist opposition in Czechoslovakia; in many cases, the refugees willingly told the "Americans" about members of their family or social circle who would support the overthrow of the communist regime, in the belief that the Americans could provide assistance to those family or friends.
 In this way the StB learned the identities of other opponents of communist rule, who were imprisoned along with the would-be refugees.

 After the interviews with the fake American agents, the operation could follow different scripts.
-In most cases, refugees were instructed bring transcripts of their interviews to another American post.
+In most cases, refugees were instructed to bring transcripts of their interviews to another American post.
 On their way the refugees would be discovered and arrested by Czechoslovak border guards.
 Once caught in this way, the refugees could not claim to be innocent, since they carried signed statements describing their anti-communist views and activities.
 Many victims believed that every stage of the operation was genuine, and their capture was a result of straying too close to the Czechoslovak border after getting lost in the forest on the West German side.

 In some other cases, the StB agents posing as Americans would inform the refugees that their asylum applications had been rejected, and turn them over to the Czechoslovak border guards.
 This was done so that, when these attempted refugees returned to Czechoslovakia, they would spread the news that they had been betrayed by the US.
 The spread of such news in prisons and in the rest of society was intended to convince the population that the US was not genuinely supportive of the anti-communist cause and that there was no hope of successful escape.

 Regardless of how the operation proceeded, the victims were sentenced to prison or hard labor.
 Some received life sentences, and some were sentenced to death; others were released after sentences of 15-20 years.
 In many cases, the victims' property and possessions were confiscated by the StB officers involved, who sold these for personal gain.